What does “mizu” mean in Japanese?

 - nomi – 飲み (のみ) : one conjugation of the verb, “nomu”, which means ‘to drink’ in Japanese.
 In the example, it has been conjugated for the better connection with its following word.

-- tai – たい : an auxiliary verb used after a verb to make its volitional form.
+- tai – たい : an auxiliary verb used after a verb to make its desire form.
 Probably, this is well known as a part of Japanese tai form.
-In the example, this is used after “nomi” to make its volitional form, “nomi tai”, which means ‘to want to drink’ in Japanese.
+In the example, this is used after “nomi” to make its desire form, “nomi tai”, which means ‘to want to drink’ in Japanese.

 This is a typical usage of “mizu”.
-In this example, it works as a part of the commonly-used expression, “mizu wo nomi tai”, which means ‘to want to drink water’ in Japanese.
-This expression should be learnt together with its plain form, “mizu wo nomu”, which means just ‘to drink water’.
+In this example, it works as a part of the commonly-used phrase, “mizu wo nomi tai”, which means ‘to want to drink water’ in Japanese.

 Example #2: another usage of “mizu”